 National Center for Construction Education & Research

 As the Wellness Program Administrator, Alyssa is responsible for administering wellness functions throughout Faith Technologies.
 In her role, she implements and coordinates health and wellness initiatives through employee programs, monthly and quarterly communications, and annual Health Risk Assessments; facilitates wellness committee meetings to aid in spreading the company’s wellness vision to the branch level; and tracks and measures the effectiveness of the company’s overall wellness offerings.
 Alyssa joined Faith Technologies in 2008 and holds a bachelor’s degree in Business Administration.
 She is one of WELCOA’s Top 100 Health Promotion Professionals, is a member of the WELCOA Faculty (which recognizes individual achievement in National Workplace Wellness), and in 2015, received her certification as a Corporate Wellness Specialist.
+She also helped Faith Technologies gain recognition as one of America’s Healthiest 100 Workplaces by Healthiest Employer, LLC for four years, most recently in 2019.

 Amy King has 10 years of marketing and public relations experience, including email, social media and grassroots marketing, promotions, event planning and writing press releases and feature articles.
 She holds a bachelor’s degree in public relations from the University of Florida.